 9. Conserve your energy and seek shelter if necessary.

-As part of your preparation, please feel free to check out our uploaded GPS route for the trip we took, you can find that here.
+here.
 It was recorded using Wikiloc, a free to download app/android, to which you can download the track.
 Although the route is very well marked, and well travelled, don't blindly follow the people in front of you, they may be lost too!
 Make sure you wear suitable footwear, sturdy "off road" trainers or walking boots.
 The terrain itself isn't too difficult, but it's a looong hike, so your feet might be in quite a mess if you wear sandles or flip flops, as we sadly witnessed!
 Take food and drink with you, you're going to be out for a long time.
 Although drink bottles can be topped up from the many water sources on the route, you WILL get hungry.
 Even if it's a beautiful summers day, you are ascending to over 1200m, so it will feel noticeably cooler at the top, especially if it clouds over or rains.

 Okay, sermon over, back to the hike.
 The start point is clearly marked from the car park, you can't miss it.
 In older accounts of the hike I have read of people climbing the steps alongside the old funicular railway tracks.
 To be honest, I didn't look too closely at this option because the old tracks have been cut through to make way for the new road.
 Whether or not it is still even possible, I don't know, but I would certainly say the road option is the simplest.